 An independent jury panel representing Indigenous business expertise throughout British Columbia evaluates nominations based on the documentation provided.
-The jury selects a first place Recipient and up to two second place Outstanding Business Achievers in each category.
+The jury selects one Recipient, and may select up to two Outstanding Business Achievers, in each category.
 The decision of the independent jury is final.

 Dates to Remember

 - June 1, 2022 – Nominations OPEN

 - October 2022 - Awardees ANNOUNCED